indexdata/rfcs/text/0006-folio-distributed-vs-centralized-configration.md

 * Settings stored in module container environment variables.
 * Settings stored in the stripes front-end (stripes.config.js, etc.)

-### mod-configuration will be dropped until Ramsons release
+### Use of mod-configuration will be discontinued until Ramsons release

 mod-configuration is deprecated due to security problems since March 2022.
 It shall not be used any more to add new configuration variables.
 Modules still using mod-configuration have to move to other solutions until the Ramsons release.